irdest/irdest/docs/website/content/download.md

 There are several ways to install Irdest.
 Check the instructions for your platform below.

-Currently only *Linux* systems running *systemd* are currently actively tested on!
+Currently only *Linux* systems running *systemd* are actively being tested on!